Hayman Capital takes 5.2 percent stake in J.C. Penney

-NEW YORK (Reuters) - Two hedge fund managers revealed sizable stakes in J.C.
-Penney Co Inc (JCP.N) on Tuesday after Bill Ackman’s Pershing Square Capital Management sold all its shares in the struggling retailer.
+NEW YORK (Reuters) - Kyle Bass is the latest hedge fund manager to take a big stake in struggling retailer J.C.
+Penney Co Inc (JCP.N) now that Bill Ackman’s Pershing Square Capital Management has sold all its shares in the company.

-Kyle Bass’s Hayman Capital Management reported a 5.2 percent stake of 11.4 million shares in Penney, while Larry Robbins’s Glenview Capital Management increased its stake to 9.1 percent, according to a regulatory filings with the Securities and Exchange Commission.
+Bass’s Hayman Capital Management reported a 5.2 percent stake of 11.4 million shares in Penney, according to a regulatory filing with the Securities and Exchange Commission on Tuesday.

-Hayman said it held the stake as of August 30, just days after Pershing Square sold its entire 18 percent stake in J.C.
-Penney following a failed effort to push the retailer into a more upscale business line.
+Hayman said it held the 5.2 percent stake as of August 30, just days after Ackman’s Pershing Square sold its entire 18 percent stake in J.C.
+Penney, following a failed effort to push the retailer into a more upscale business line.

-Penney’s shares rose 1.9 percent to end at $12.72 on the New York Stock Exchange.

-Glenview Capital reported it more than doubled its stake in the retailer, to 9.1 percent.
-Glenview had previously reported a stake of about 3.8 percent in J.C.
-Penney as of June 30.
-The hedge fund held the increased stake as of August 22, the filing on Tuesday showed.

 Ackman’s stake, which had made him J.C.
 Penney’s biggest shareholder, was sold to Citigroup Inc (C.N), which began offering the shares to other investors.